-Continues to develop understanding, speaking, reading, and writing skills.
-French is used in the classroom.
+Continues to develop cultural awareness, listening, speaking, reading, and writing skills, and introduces complex sentence structures.
+Classes may be conducted in target language.
+Part I of II.
+This is a UCGS transfer course.
 May include one additional hour of oral practice per week.

-Prerequisite(s): FRE 102 or equivalent.
+Prerequisite(s): FRE 102 three years of successful completion of high school French, or demonstrated experiential learning, or by placement test, or equivalent.